External Ids for TNR Gene

 GeneCards Summary for TNR Gene

 TNR (Tenascin R) is a Protein Coding gene.
-Diseases associated with TNR include familial osteochondritis dissecans and osteochondritis dissecans.
-Among its related pathways are PI3K-Akt signaling pathway and MicroRNAs in cancer.
+Diseases associated with TNR include osteochondritis dissecans and familial osteochondritis dissecans.
+Among its related pathways are Degradation of the extracellular matrix and MicroRNAs in cancer.
 An important paralog of this gene is TNC.

 UniProtKB/Swiss-Prot for TNR Gene